ForgottenGlory/Living-Skyrim-2/ls2mcm.md

 Finally:

 Open your inventory and select the Genesis Mod Options Book.
+If you do not have this book in your inventory, open the console with the tilde key `~` and type `player.additem CE0009B1 1` exactly as written and then press Enter.
   - Disable Spawn Near Player
   - Set the Surface Locations Spawns to zero (0).
-  - Set the Dungeon Spawns to 60.
+  - Set the Dungeon Spawns to 40.

+Once you have configured Genesis you can discard of the book however you like.

 Open your Magic menu and select "Reflect..." from the powers menu.
+* iEquip
+**Important!: iEquip CANNOT be configured until after you have selected your Alternate Start and loaded into the gameworld proper.
+It will not allow you to do so until after you've loaded into your starting area.**
+* General settings
+  * iEquip On: Enabled
+  * Now exit the menu and wait for the widget to appear.

+You can configure iEquip how you want, but I recommend the following.
+* Queue Options
+  * Item caching and blacklisting
+    * Blacklist Manually Removed Items: Enabled
+  * Misc UI Options
+    * Enable Widget Fadeout: Enabled
+    * Fadeout Delay: 10
+    * Fadeout Speed: Fast

 **Save your game after completing MCM setup, I promise you do not want to have to do this process more than once.**